 Feature Performance Measure Wollombi Brook Negligible subsidence impacts and environmental consequences.
 Release of water from the site only in accordance with Environment Protection Licence requirements.
 Low level cliffs within the South Bates Extension Area Minor environmental consequences (that is occasional rockfalls, displacement or dislodgement of boulders or slabs, or fracturing that in total do not impact more than 5% of the total face area of such features).
 Wollemi National Park Negligible subsidence impacts and environmental consequences.
 Warkworth Sands Woodland Community Minor cracking and ponding of the land surface or other subsidence impacts.
 Negligible environmental consequences.
 White Box, Yellow Box, Blakely's Red Gum Woodland/Grassy White Box Woodland Minor cracking and ponding of the land surface or other subsidence impacts.
 Community Negligible environmental consequences.
 Central Hunter Valley Eucalypt Forest and Woodland Ecological Community Minor cracking and ponding of the land surface or other subsidence impacts.
 Negligible environmental consequences Conservation Areas (including the proposed Wambo offset area under SSD 7142) Negligible reduction to previously identified biodiversity credits.
 Wambo Homestead Complex (WHC) Negligible impact on heritage values, unless approval has been granted by the Heritage Branch and/or the Minister.
-All built features (including public Always safe. infrastructure and all structures on privately- owned land) Serviceability should be maintained wherever practicable.
-Loss of serviceability must be fully compensated.
+All built features (including public Always safe. infrastructure and all structures on Serviceability should be maintained wherever practicable. privately-owned land) Loss of serviceability must be fully compensated.
 Damage must be fully repairable, and must be fully repaired or else replaced or fully compensated.
-Public Safety Negligible additional risk. ource: After Tables 1 and 2 of the Development Consent (DA 305-7-2003).
+Public Safety Negligible additional risk.

-Subsidence Impact Performance Measures
+Table 5Subsidence Impact Performance Measures